rocknrj/Hack-The-Box/Windows/Access.md

 <no-response>
 ....
 ```
-- All udp ports are open
+- FOR UDP
 	- This is probably because in windows it doesnt send back an ICMP message so we don't know if its actually open or not hence nmap shows "open|filtered"
 - TCP :
 - FTP
 - Telnet